 The executives got too caught up in one aspect of the company’s business.
 They fixated on one idea that had proven fruitful for so long that they couldn’t see the next best thing around the corner.

 All their research in digital photography didn’t turn into much.
 The executives still believed that developments in photographic chemistry were the way of the future.
 This was a turning point – the beginning of the company’s slide to the bottom.

-The Failure of Polavision Made the Company Risk-Averse
+3. The Business Failure of Polavision Made the Company Risk-Averse

 One of the most exciting products to come out of Polaroid was Polavision, a color home video system that took decades to develop.
 Unfortunately, by the time it hit the market in 1978, it wasn’t that innovative any more.